Age-at-death estimation of infants and juveniles

 Three femora from non-adults of different ages with the youngest at the top.
 You could measure diaphyseal length from any of these femora to generate an age-at-death estimate, as the epiphyses (ends of the bone) have yet to fuse onto either end.

 Long bone growth (measured as diaphyseal length) is useful for estimating the age-at-death of infants and young children when growth is very rapid.
 The long bones begin to ossify (transition from cartilage to bone) in utero, between the eighth and twelfth gestational weeks.
 Diaphyseal growth continues to be rapid during the first year, but the rate of growth then declines.
 There are often temporary increases or spurts in growth rate during childhood, followed by a more pronounced acceleration in growth rate during puberty.

 Growth is not linear and instead occurs in a series of growth spurts followed by periods of stasis.
 In infant and juvenile skeletal remains, we do not know if the individual died during a period of stasis or just after a growth spurt.
 This missing information is a source of inaccuracy.
 Upon reaching puberty, there is an increasing divergence between the sexes and unless we can ascertain the sex of the skeleton, this will cause further imprecision in the age estimates.

 Long bone growth varies within and between population groups.
 Differences arise due to variation in environment, gene pool, and cultural differences.
 Unlike dental development, genetic components in long bone growth may have a secondary influence in the presence of severe environmental conditions (e.g. malnutrition, illness).

-The method becomes less accurate with increasing age due to differences in growth between individuals and between boys and girls given that sex determination of children is often not possible.
-We do not recommend using this method after the age of ten years.
+The method becomes less accurate with increasing age due to differences in growth between individuals and between boys and girls given that sex estimation of children is often not possible.

 Appearance and Fusion of Ossification Centres